 Meg Hahn currently lives and works in Portland, Maine.
-She graduated from Maine College of Art with a BFA in painting and a minor in Art History in 2017.
-Recently, she is a finalist for the Joseph A. Fiore Painting Prize (Damariscotta, ME)., and attended the Monhegan Artists' Residency (Monhegan Island, ME) and Hewnoaks Artist Colony (Lovell, ME).
-Meg is also interested in other forms of art practice including writing and curation, and is the gallery manager at Border Patrol (Portland,ME) and works out of the SPACE Studios building.
+She graduated from Maine College of Art with a BFA in painting and a minor in Art History.
+Meg was a finalist for the Joseph A. Fiore Painting Prize (Damariscotta, ME), and has attended the Vermont Studio Center (Johnson, VT), Hewnoaks Artist Colony (Lovell, ME), and the Monhegan Artists' Residency (Monhegan Island, ME).
+She is also interested in other forms of art practice including curation.
+Currently, she is a co-director at Border Patrol (Portland,ME) and works out of the SPACE Studios building.